sagemath/trac_to_gh/Issue 8466.md

 Keywords: coding theory

-Ticket #3624 has a document called "Sage and Coding Theory" that fits nicely in the classification "Sage HOWTOs".
+Ticket #3624 has a document called "Sage and Coding Theory" that fits nicely in the classification "Thematic Tutorials".
 A closely related, if not identical, document can be found [here](http://sage.math.washington.edu/home/wdj/cookbook/coding-theory/sage-coding-cookbook.pdf).
 The original proposal can be found on [sage-devel](http://groups.google.com/group/sage-devel/browse_thread/thread/95afb345e872f9af) and [sage-combinat-devel](http://groups.google.com/group/sage-combinat-devel/msg/662eb0246c7bf9fc).

 **Notes:** Once this ticket is closed, #3624 can be also be closed as fixed.
+The current ticket needs to be coordinated with #8470.

 Issue created by migration from https://trac.sagemath.org/ticket/8466